cyverse/gocommands/README.md

 irods_user_password: "your password"
 ```

-When you run `gocommands`, provide the configuration file's path with `-c` flag.
+When you run `Gocommands`, provide the configuration file's path with `-c` flag.
 ```bash
 gocmd -c config.yaml ls
 ```

-Some of field values, such as `irods_user_password` can be omitted if you don't want to put it in clear text. `gocommands` will ask you to type the missing field values in runtime.
+Some of field values, such as `irods_user_password` can be omitted if you don't want to put it in clear text. `Gocommands` will ask you to type the missing field values in runtime.

 ### Using environmental variables
-`gocommands` can read configuration from environmental variables.
+`Gocommands` can read configuration from environmental variables.

 Set environmental variables
 ```bash